Other / mixed grade configuration · Montgomery, AL

 How many students attend Vaughn Road Elementary School?

 Vaughn Road Elementary School has 473 students enrolled.
-It is a other school in Montgomery, AL.
+It is a public school in Montgomery, AL.

 What is the student-teacher ratio at Vaughn Road Elementary School?